 Step 3: Click on “Ask Another Question” to do just that.
 If you had the time or wanted to, you could sit 24/7 in front of your computer clicking this button and learning.
 I don’t think you should, but now you know… You can probably wow I few friends with this I’m feeling curious trick.

-How did I learn about I’m feeling curious
+How did I learn and find out about it?

-Because it’s easy and people, including myself, enjoy videos a lot here’s a short screencast recording of I’m feeling curious being used.
+Because it’s easy and people, including myself, enjoy videos a lot here’s a short screencast recording of it being used.